 4) Our spent grains are 10% dryer which leads to a cleaner operation with essentially dry matter versus liquid matter.
-This allows ease of handling for both us and our partnering farmer, Ralph Cole of West Wind Farms, who repurposes our spent grains for animal feed.
+This allows ease of handling for both us and our partnering farmers, who repurpose our spent grains for animal feed.

 5) We save between 25-50% in water usage during our filtration due to the recovery of more wort, and ease of cleaning the mash filter.

 6) The gravity of our wort after filtering and sparging is >16°P, allowing us to brew high gravity brews with 100% efficiency.
 We have an ideal set-up for brewing specialty beers.